scale-tone/DurableFunctionsMonitor/durablefunctionsmonitor.dotnetbackend/README.md

 Use this project as a standalone service, either run it locally or deploy to Azure (and **protect** with AAD).

+## Prerequisites
+To run this on your devbox you need to have [Azure Functions Core Tools](https://www.npmjs.com/package/azure-functions-core-tools) globally installed (which is normally already the case, if you're working with Azure Functions - just ensure that you have the latest version of it).

+**OR**

+[Docker Desktop](https://www.docker.com/products/docker-desktop), if you prefer to run it locally [as a container](https://hub.docker.com/r/scaletone/durablefunctionsmonitor).

 ## How to run

 * Get the sources (either via **git clone** or by just downloading the ZIP-file) from this repo.